Nigeria: Democratic Country Where Security Agencies Replace Audacity With A Whip, Death and Unending Detention

 It’s obvious that killing comes easily for Nigeria soldiers who have never been held accountable for numerous accusations bordering on the above.

 In Nigeria, the military has the power to invade your home, arrest you and your family and would not be seen by your lawyer, friends and loved ones for as long as they choose.

-In January 2020, the Nigeria military arrested a Daily Trust reporter in Maiduguri, Borno State over his expose on Boko Haram war.
+In January 2020, the Nigerian military arrested a Daily Trust reporter in Maiduguri, Borno State over his expose on the Boko Haram war.